-If you’re looking for my favorite 2016 releases, you can head on over to the post all about my favorite new releases.
 This post is all about the best books I read this year (regardless of when they were released), and there were a lot of good ones.
 These are in no particular order:

 - The First Fifteen Lives of Harry August by Claire North.
 This is actually the very first book I finished this year, and it’s still one of my favorites.
 It’s a brilliantly crafted historical fiction novel with elements of magical realism, and it is completely enthralling.
 Definitely a book I will read again!